Affine group

+Over any field, the affine group may be viewed as a matrix group in a natural way.
+If the associated field of scalars is the real or complex field, then the affine group is a Lie group.

 Relation to general linear group

 Construction from general linear group

 Concretely, given a vector space V, it has an underlying affine space A obtained by "forgetting" the origin, with V acting by translations, and the affine group of A can be described concretely as the semidirect product of V by GL(V), the general linear group of V:

 The action of GL(V) on V is the natural one (linear transformations are automorphisms), so this defines a semidirect product.

 In terms of matrices, one writes:

 where here the natural action of GL(n, K) on K^{n} is matrix multiplication of a vector.

 Stabilizer of a point

 Given the affine group of an affine space A, the stabilizer of a point p is isomorphic to the general linear group of the same dimension (so the stabilizer of a point in Aff(2, R) is isomorphic to GL(2, R)); formally, it is the general linear group of the vector space (A, p): recall that if one fixes a point, an affine space becomes a vector space.